DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications explicitly state that DAFoam was used in their studies.
 If we have missed your work, please feel free to edit this page and submit a pull request.

+<95> J Li, R. Kunz.
+G. Huan.
+X. Yang.
+The role of the law of the wall in cross-scenario generalisation of data-driven models.
+Journal of Fluid Mechanics, 2026.

+<94> J Li, R. Kunz.
+G. Huan.
+X. Yang.
+The Engineering Turbulence Problem and a Data-DrivenSolution.
+AIAA Aviation Forum, 2026.

+<93> H. Blumhoefer and A. Sharma.
+Field Inversion–Enhanced Simulation of Tornado-Like Vortices.
+AIAA Aviation Forum, 2026.

 <92> U. Padmanaban, C. Thompson, B. Ganapathisubramani, S. Symon.
 To stall-cell or not to stall-cell: Variational data assimilation of 3D mean flow past a stalled airfoil. arXiv:2604.27680, 2026

 <91> Z. Zhang, K. Shukla, Z. Wang, A. Morales, T. Kaufer, S. Salauddin, N. Walters, aD.
 Barrett, K. Ahmed, M. Triantafyllou, G. Karniadakis.
 Turbulence closure in Reynolds-averaged Navier–Stokes and flow inference around a cylinder using physics-informed neural networks and sparse experimental data.
 Journal of Fluid Mechanics, 2026.